g-jing/Pretraining_GPT/README.md

 # test the model during training
 Run bot.py and chat with the bot.
 You could use a different model by changing the model location.
 Default location is Checkpoint/best.pth

+# Retrain
-# If training is interupted, please find the closest checkpoint and reload model and optimizer.
+If training is interupted, please find the closest checkpoint and reload model and optimizer.
 Also, you need to find the rough position of Dataset.
 Besides, you need to reset the schedule.